Author name: Carrie

 Why I Offer Pay from the Heart Pricing

 TLDR: For an early enrollment period, I offer my 8-week, small-group, live Zoom course The Lab at Pay from the Heart pricing because I want it to be accessible to everyone.
-That period ends on Friday, 12/19.
-Until then, you can enroll in the winter or spring cohorts of The Lab at the rate that’s manageable for you.
-Don’t worry if Pay from the Heart makes you a little uncertain – I provide guidance on what to pay if you’re not sure.
+Because I know Pay from the Heart makes some people a little uncertain, I provide guidance on what to pay if you’re not sure.

 You might be curious…